 - Access a free mask

-Please visit the Department of Health and Human Services website for detailed information on face covering rules and exceptions.
+Please visit the Department of Health and Human Services website for detailed information on face mask rules and exceptions.

 Visit our Current COVID-19 Restrictions page for more information on what restrictions apply in Moreland.

 What this means

 You must wear a face mask when you are indoors, or public transport, or when you are outdoors in an area where you are unable to stay further than 1.5m away from others (like walkways, public transport stations, outdoor markets), unless a lawful exception applies.

 Your face mask needs to be fitted and cover both the nose and mouth.
 You can find a guide on how to make your own cloth mask on the DHHS website.
 You can also watch this helpful video on how to wear your mask.

 You must continue to carry a face mask with you at all times when you leave home, unless you have a lawful reason not to.
 This is in case you require your face mask, for example, if you aren’t able to keep 1.5 metres distance from other people or enter a public indoor space.